wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

     --8<-- "../include/api-policies-enforcement/api-policies-violations.md"

-    When loading the specification for the first time, it is recommended to set `Monitor` as a reaction to make sure that the specification is applied to the necessary endpoints and detects real errors.
+    When using the specification for API policy enforcement for the first time, it is recommended to set `Monitor` as a reaction to make sure that the specification is applied to the necessary endpoints and detects real errors.

-## Step 3: Upload specification

-Click **Upload**.
-This starts upload.

-As uploading is finished, the policies are starting to be applied to the requests.
-Results are [displayed](viewing-events.md) in the **Events** tab.